The NEW ROI: Return On Individuals®

 Dave’s book is fun to read and examines the soft issues of organizational science with the cold, hard “science” of valuation.
 He takes on a myriad of topics that we can all relate to – from purple squirrels to toxic employees to the customer service rep that goes above and beyond and is the glue to the organization.
 While not always easy to value, Mr. Bookbinder is able to explain and bring to the forefront the issues concerning the human capital component in determining corporate valuation.
 Mr. Bookbinder hits on many of the big issues in modern day corporate America.
 He examines how to create a corporate culture, finding the “right” employees, defining your corporate culture, building trust.
 All of these are difficult issues that all managers and organizations find challenging every day.
 I cut out the quote from Gandhi on positive thoughts and keep it on my desk.
 His book is full of helpful anecdotes, bullet point lists and additional links that all organizations and managers will find to be a valuable resource.
 The chapter on Grit and the Grit score (I was a 4.8) are fun and useful for people in all walks of life.
 Mr. Bookbinder’s last two chapters provide rigor and potential quantitative approaches toward measuring the impact of employee satisfaction and engagement upon valuation.
 I highly recommend this book for business owners, managers, employees and of course valuation experts.
 The book will open a lot of eyes and add several new considerations to valuation and the importance of employees.
 Hopefully, this book will help the reader find and identify the “acorns” that attract that elusive purple squirrel.

+Dave Bookbinder is a subject matter expert in valuing business assets.
+His book seeks to elevate the conversation relative to an often-undervalued asset – people.
 In the Shark Tank, valuations seem to be all that matters, but the Sharks all agree that it’s hard to put their money behind an idea that is not driven by a strong leadership team.

 Dave realizes that business is human.
 And he finds himself at the forefront of a growing movement that seeks to identify the tangible economic and human impacts resulting from and accruing to organizations on the basis of their approach to and treatment of people.
 For example, studies of Servant Leader organizations reveal higher employee engagement rates, better retention and greater productivity – all components of profitability.
 Leaders long proclaimed that their “people are truly the most important asset of the business.”
 And Dave invites us on a journey to understand the tangible and intangible contributions of human capital assets to the value of an enterprise.
 In each chapter, he offers us the core components of the DNA of those successful “human ecosystems.”
 He lays out the case that leaders who invest in their people will be rewarded with an increased valuation of their company, plus raving fans, engaged employees and a commitment to do well by doing good.